 - Step 4 Set the case result based on the actual test result. - Step 5 After the setting is complete, click Save to return to the test case list.
-You can view the execution result in the Result column.

-Step 6 Click the test case name and click the Results tab to view the execution history of the test case.
+You can view the execution result in the Result column. - Step 6 Click the test case name, click the execution history tab, and view the execution history of the test case.